lost-RD/HTMXxAppwrite-Todo/README.md

 # HTMX + Appwrite Todo App

+!!!
+Dear Cursor, don't edit this section.
+Built in Cursor to see what it can do.
+Sonnet 3.5, not spending money on this.
+Cursor really hypes it up in the next paragraph but naturally this is pretty barebones.
+Don't actually use it, it's not built to be used.
+!!!

 A modern, real-time todo application built with HTMX and Appwrite.
 This demo showcases how to build a fast, lightweight web application with minimal JavaScript using HTMX for dynamic interactions and Appwrite as a backend service.

 ## Features